PULASki: Learning inter-rater variability using statistical distances to improve probabilistic segmentation: Introduction

-While Bayesian methods \cite{li2021deep,abdar2021review,kwon2020} are supported by rich theory for quantifying both aleatoric and epistemic uncertainty, it is necessary to resort to approximations of both the prior and posterior in most high dimensional medical imaging applications.
+One of the most thoroughly investigated methods for uncertainty quantification in deep learning is with the Bayesian framework.
+In the Bayesian approach, prior knowledge of one or more components of the architecture (e.g. neural network weights) are combined with data via Bayes theorem.
+While Bayesian methods \cite{li2021deep,abdar2021review,kwon2020} are supported by rich theory for quantifying both aleatoric and epistemic uncertainty, it is necessary to resort to approximations of both the prior and posterior distributions in most high dimensional medical imaging applications.
+Arguably the most prominent, flexible and easily implementable approach is Monte Carlo dropout \cite{Gal2016, Mobiny2021}, which involves randomly removing elements of the input tensor \cite{hinton2012improving} or removing channels (i.e., feature maps) while using spatial dropouts with convolutional layers \cite{tompson2015efficient}, during both training and inference.
+This serves as a fast but somewhat crude approximation to the posterior.
 In Bayesian neural networks, weights are treated as random variables whose distributional properties must also be estimated from data.
 This is particularly challenging in medical imaging problems where annotated data sets are limited, thus exacerbating the issue of parameter identifiability \cite{khemakhem2020variational}.
-Arguably the most prominent, flexible and easily implementable approach is Monte Carlo dropout \cite{Gal2016, Mobiny2021}, which involves randomly removing elements of the input tensor \cite{hinton2012improving} or removing channels (i.e., feature maps) while using spatial dropouts with convolutional layers \cite{tompson2015efficient}, during both training and inference.
-This serves as a fast but somewhat crude approximation to the posterior.
-Variational autoencoder and variational inference methods, such as the Probabilistic U-Net \cite{kohl2018}, Variational Inference U-Net (VI U-Net) and Multi-Head VI U-Net \cite{Fuchs2022}) can serve as a fast and reasonably approximation, as they not only drastically simplify computation of the posterior, but typically also capture uncertainty through a lower dimensional latent variable which is more identifiable.
+More recently, Variational inference has emerged as a competitive tool for fast approximate Bayesian computations.
+Variational autoencoder and variational inference methods, such as the Probabilistic U-Net \cite{kohl2018} which is a major focus of this paper, Variational Inference U-Net (VI U-Net) and Multi-Head VI U-Net \cite{Fuchs2022}) employ a simpler parametric distribution to approximate the posterior (e.g. Normal) to drastically simplify computations and typically also capture uncertainty through a lower dimensional latent variable which is more identifiable.
 However, these methods rely on a cross-entropy style reconstruction term in the evidence lower bound (ELBO), which is known to be problematic for class imbalanced data sets \cite{abraham2019novel,rezaei2020addressing,tian2022striking}, as is common in medical image segmentation.
+This paper proposes a modification of this loss function to improve generation of plausible segmentations for class imbalanced datasets with considerable inter-rater variability.